Amin-Mohamed/Fake_News/README.md

 - Start MAMP and go to -> Preferences -> Web Server
 - Set root directory to the your cloned repository
 - Go back to the main menu in MAMP and hit "Start Servers"
-- Open your browser
+- Open your browser and type in localhost:8888.
-- Type in localhost:8888 and you're good to go!

 **This project is written in:**